hander87/arbetsprov-201811/README.md

-# Sambla prov
+# ARBETSPROV, 2018-11-14

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Uppgift

-[ ] Write a javascript program that as input takes a JSON object.
+[X] Write a javascript program that as input takes a JSON object.
-[ ] Returns it with all key/values switched and the (new) value reversed as a string.
+[X] Returns it with all key/values switched and the (new) value reversed as a string.

 {"person": "beans"}